SEN Information Report

 For most specialist services a EHA (Early Help Assessment)

 application will need to be completed before accessing a service.
-This can be done with the SENCO, Vice-Principal or College Achievement Leader.
+This can be done with the SENCO, Assistant Principal or Achievement Leader.
 The types of services include:

 - Community Paediatrician